phlogisticfugu/squirt/README.md

 \* Note that there is no code in the configuration, so it can be cached and stored as data.
   And configuration permits normal PHP comments to provide clarity when needed.

-*MyApp\App.php* - squirt-compatible end-user class
+*MyApp/App.php* - squirt-compatible end-user class

     namespace MyApp;